ebikatsudon/VTubeStudio/Sending-data-to-VSeeFace.md

 You can use VTube Studio on your iPhone/iPad to send blendshape tracking data to [VSeeFace](https://www.vseeface.icu/) running on your PC, taking advantage of the high-quality iPhone tracking for your 3D models.
 This functionality is included in iOS version of VTube Studio **completely for free**, so you don't have to buy the PRO version if you want to use this feature (any support is of course appreciated regardless).

+Want to create your own app that receives tracking data from VTube Studio?
+Check out [this page](https://github.com/DenchiSoft/VTubeStudioBlendshapeUDPReceiverTest).

 ## What's VSeeFace?

 VSeeFace is a free, highly configurable face and hand tracking VRM and [VSFAvatar](https://www.vseeface.icu/#vsfavatar) avatar puppeteering program for **3D Virtual YouTubers** (as opposed to Live2D) with a focus on robust tracking and high image quality, made by Emiliana ([@emiliana_vt](https://twitter.com/emiliana_vt)).